timble/openpolice-platform/README.md

 README
 ======

-What is the Police Internet Platform
+What is the Police Internet Platform?
 ------------------------------------

 The Police Internet Platform is an open-source platform specifically built for the internet websites of the Belgian Police.